library-data-platform/ldlite/README.md

 [LICENSE](https://github.com/library-data-platform/ldlite/blob/master/LICENSE)
 for more information.

-LDLite is a lightweight reporting tool for Okapi-based services.
+LDLite is a lightweight, open source reporting tool for Okapi-based services.
 It is part of the Library Data Platform project and provides basic LDP functions without requiring the server to be installed.

 Features